terminal42/escargot/README.md

 There are so many different implementations in so many programming languages, right?
-Well, the ones I found in PHP did not really live up to my personal quality standards and also I wanted something that's built on top of the Symfony HttpClient component and is not bound to crawl websites (HTML) only but can be used as the foundation for anything you may want to crawl.
+Well, the ones I found in PHP did not really live up to my personal quality standards and also I wanted something that's built on top of the [Symfony HttpClient][Symfony_HTTPClient] component and is not bound to crawl websites (HTML) only but can be used as the foundation for anything you may want to crawl.
 Hence, yet another library.

 ### What about that name «Escargot»?